mewcrazy/Chaturbate-Translate/README.md

 Thanks to [PotPlayer](https://potplayer.info) for the innovative idea of opening a video in fullscreen with a simple middle mouse click.
 Thanks to [Wiktionary](https://en.wiktionary.org/wiki/Wiktionary:Language_flags_list) for the curated list of language flags.
+Thanks to [Chaturbate Enhancer](https://cb-enh.improper.dev/) for giving us some final inspirational changes.

 ---